aklinker1/cutlist/README.md

 Website and NPM tool for generating cutlists for an onshape assembly.

+![Screenshot](./.github/assets/screenshot.png)

 > [!WARNING]
-> This is not published yet, neither the website nor the NPM package.
+> NPM package is not published yet.
+Might not publish it.

-![Screenshot](./.github/assets/screenshot.png)
+## Usage

+This tool only works for assemblies on the main workspace.

+1. Enter assembly's URL into the URL input
+2. In onshape, assign materials to all your parts
+3. Add boards to your project, using the material names you just selected
+4. Go buy the boards you need and use the layouts to make your cuts!

 ## Development